RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-PROJECTS.md

 ## Project specification says "You should code your implementation only at the locations ...." .
 Does this mean that we can't create our custom classes outside the provided functions?

-Yes, you can create some help functions or classes, but **always** in the allowed files.
+You can create some help functions or classes, but **always** in the allowed files.
 Any other change in any other file will be totally ignored.

 If you want to create custom classes and functions, you can also nest them inside the location where you read `***YOUR CODE HERE***`.
 See [this link](https://www.datacamp.com/community/tutorials/inner-classes-python) and [this link](https://www.programiz.com/python-programming/closure#:~:text=A%20function%20defined%20inside%20another,in%20order%20to%20modify%20them) for more info.